lopes/logbook/content/2020-arch-workstation.md

 startx
 ```

+{% admonition(type="note", title="Note") %}
-> **Note**: To troubleshoot Picom, run the same command in i3 configuration file and pay attention to the error message.
+To troubleshoot Picom, run the same command in i3 configuration file and pay attention to the error message.
 Maybe you will have to disable some feature for instance `vsync`.
+{% end %}

 ### Keyboard